-Christmas decorating is one of our most cherished traditions of the year—but even with something as time-honored as this, that doesn't mean we do it the same way every winter.
-Rather, we're always on the hunt for new and statement-making ways to let our holiday decor show off our personalities and latest style predilections, as well as preserve the more traditional parts of the season we love so much.
+Holiday decorating is one of our most cherished traditions of the year, but even with something as time-honored as this, that doesn't mean we do it the same way every winter.
+Rather, we're always on the hunt for new and statement-making ways to let our holiday decor show off our personalities without giving up the more traditional parts of the season we love so much.

-Keep reading for our favorite Christmas decorating ideas for the holiday season.
+Keep reading for our favorite holiday decorating ideas for the season.

 A Cactus Christmas

 Southwest-inspired holidays?
 Sign us up.
 We love how this holiday decor incorporates elements of the desert-chic look that's been trending lately, infusing tons of personality into this not-so-typical holiday fare.
 While the look might not be for everyone, it's certainly up our alley—and it provides an unmistakable conversation-starter among holiday houseguests.

 While we love to add a little holiday cheer wherever we can manage, there are some surfaces that should be left clear for the actual logistics of hosting for the holidays.
 "A kitchen island or dining area won't typically have a lot of decor—rather, it'll be full of food prep and chaos.
 Adding a statement to the backs of chairs lends a pop of unexpected holiday warmth in an otherwise 'harder' space," suggests Lauren Clement of Lauren Nicole Designs.
 "And if you want to get really creative, you can add a name tag to your arrangement so everyone will know where to sit!"